jchgu/elec-tweet-sentiment/README.md

 ## Memory and Runtime

-It takes less than ten minutes to reproduce the analyses on a standard 2022 desktop machine.
+Less than ten minutes is needed to reproduce the analyses on a standard 2022 desktop machine.
+This does not account for Chunk 37, which takes a long time to run.
 The code was last run on a Windows 11 laptop with a 4-core Intel processor.

+# Instructions to Replicators

+Download `ElecTweetID.csv`.
+Load it in Hydrator to access Twitter API and retrieve the original text.
+Save the collected tweets as `Capitol_tweet_0106.csv`.
+Place it and `script.Rmd` in the same folder.
+Run the script to execute all steps in sequence.
+Chunk 37's execution is time-consuming; Skip it if necessary.

+The script is provided in the same folder.
+Run `data/Gu-thesis-script.Rmd` to execute all steps in sequence.

 # Reference